taylortempleton/CacheHierarchySimulator/README.md

 ## Hello!

-I am a Raleigh, NC based engineer with semiconductor fabrication experience reskilling for a technical role within a computer-hardware manufacturing or design company.
+I am a Raleigh, NC based engineer with RF semiconductor fabrication experience reskilling for a role within a computer-hardware manufacturing or design focused organization.

 Below is a small self-assigned project in support of that effort.
 All input is much appreciated.
 Thank you!